-Soothing song-bird and world-rhythm-connector, Lucida seeks to share the bond and beauty of life.
-Her songs are a sensual soul smooch.
-A deep and earthy grounding with pounding hope and heart!
+Soothing song-bird and world-rhythm-connector, Lucida, shares the bond and beauty of life.
+Her songs are a sensual soul smooch; a deep, earthy grounding with pounding hope and heart!
 Enticing audiences in for still, reflective listening or luring them to explore freedom and release on the dance floor!

 Drawing from her Polynesian heritage and original artistry as a drummer and dancer, her melodic flow of poetry and distinctive percussive style weaves a mix of soulful reggae, funk and folk with world music flavours.